cya6b/BERT_based_framework_for_ACC/README.md

     ├── 7_building_node&link    // Contains seven real-world BIM models in IFC format files, as well as a graph dataset (node&link) generated for GNNs compliance checking based on semantic consistency results.

+    ├── BFSO_ontology    //In addition to containing the ontology OWL file, it also includes the textual monads of the natural language description, the results of the semantic annotation, and the expressions of the subject-predicate-object (SPO) triples.

+    ├── IFC_ontology    //This collection contains seven ontology files of real-world BIM models, which are stored in the .ttl format.

     ├── code              // Core Code Documentation

     │   ├── MethodWLNodeColoring.py (for WL code computing)